Programs of Study

 South Plains College Radiologic Technology program is designed to provide the student with the theory, laboratory and clinical skills and knowledge required employment as a certified medical radiographer.
-The Radiologic Technology curriculum consists of courses taught over a period of 24 consecutive months and culminates in an Associate of Applied Science degree and eligibility for the national certificate exam given by the American registry of Radiologic Technologists.
+The Radiologic Technology curriculum consists of courses taught over a period of 22 consecutive months and culminates in an Associate of Applied Science degree and eligibility for the national certificate exam given by the American Registry of Radiologic Technologists.
 Successful scores will qualify you as a Registered Radiologic Technologist.
 These credentials qualify the graduate to apply for a license to practice as a Certified Medical Radiologic.
-Students who choose the Tech Prep option may receive an Enhanced Skills Certificate in addition to the associate degree.
 The educational program of South Plains College, including the Radiologic program, are accredited by the Commission on Colleges of the Southern Association of Colleges and schools and approved by the Texas Higher Education Coordinating Board.
-The Radiologic Technology program meets the requirements of the American Registry Technologists (ARRT), as well as those for the Texas Department of State Health Services/Medical Radiologic Technologists licensure.
+The Radiologic Technology program meets the requirements of the American Registry of Radiologic Technologists (ARRT), as well as those for the Texas Medical Board/Medical Radiologic Technologists licensure.

 WHERE DO RADIOGRAPHERS WORK?